Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 Argument Summary

-Premise 1 (Qₓ↔Nₓ): The intrinsic qualities (Qx) of any being are combined to determine (↔) its overall nature (Nx), establishing that the aggregation of inherent characteristics formulates the nature of the being.
+Premise 1 (QN): The intrinsic qualities (Qx) of any being are combined to determine (↔) its overall nature (Nx), establishing that the aggregation of inherent characteristics formulates the nature of the being.

-Premise 2 (Nₓ→Fₓ): The nature of any being (Nx) determines (→) its perceptual frame of reference (Fx), establishing that different natures inherently lead to different perceptual frames, encompassing both the Divine and humans.
+Premise 2 (N→F): The nature of any being (Nx) determines (→) its perceptual frame of reference (Fx), establishing that different natures inherently lead to different perceptual frames, encompassing both the Divine and humans.

-Premise 3 (Nₕ→Fₕ): A specific illustration of Premise 2, this denotes that the nature of humans (Nh) determines (→) the unique perceptual frame of humans (Fh).
+Premise 3 (N→F): A specific illustration of Premise 2, this denotes that the nature of humans (Nh) determines (→) the unique perceptual frame of humans (Fh).

-Premise 4 (Fₕ⊥Fₓ): This articulates that divergent perceptual frames are incompatible for humans due to different natures.
+Premise 4 (F⊥F): This articulates that divergent perceptual frames are incompatible for humans due to different natures.

-Premise 5 (Fₓ→Dₓ): Beings with different perceptual frames would define terms differently, due to their inherent divergences and incompatibilities.
+Premise 5 (F→D): Beings with different perceptual frames would define terms differently, due to their inherent divergences and incompatibilities.

 This comprehensive exploration advances the understanding of how the intrinsic qualities of beings, combined to formulate their overall nature, determine their unique perceptual frames of reference.
 By meticulously examining the repercussions of the distinct and incompatible perceptual frames between the Divine and humans, the paper opens avenues for reconciling and illuminating longstanding debates in theology and philosophy, prompting deeper reflection and enriched dialogues within Christian intellectual traditions.

-At the core of every entity or being lies a set of qualities that are fundamental to its very existence, much like a foundation to a building.
+Defining Natural Qualities: At the core of every unique type of being lies a set of qualities that are fundamental to that being’s very existence, much like a foundation to a building.
 These qualities aren’t superficial or external; they are woven into the very fabric of what makes that being unique.
+These are the intrinsic qualities of the creature.
+For Example, two intrinsic qualities of all human beings are that they are spatial and material beings.
+This means that each human exists within spatial and finite constraints.

-The intrinsic qualities of any being are combined to determine its overall nature.
-Every being’s nature consists of inherent qualities that are fundamental to its existence.
+The intrinsic qualities of any type of being are combined to determine that type of being’s overall nature.
 These qualities are woven into the fabric of what makes that being unique and defines its essence.
-This holds for all beings, divine or mortal.
+This holds true for every type of being, divine or mortal.

-The Bible clearly identifies some of these intrinsic qualities as shown below:
+The Bible clearly identifies some intrinsic qualities of fallen man, Christian nature, and God’s nature, as shown below:

 Fallen Mankind has finite and limited intrinsic qualities that determine its nature:

-Finite Human Nature: At the core of humanity lies a mosaic of traits that distinctly characterize fallen mankind.
-Human nature is defined not just by our corporeality, temporality, and spatial existence but deeply marred by our fallibility, as chronicled in scripture.
-In the biblical narrative, humans consistently demonstrate a proclivity towards sin and unrighteousness, a testament to our fallen state (Rom 3:23, Ps 51:5, Eph 5:8).
-This innate disposition towards imperfection, highlighted by our unholiness, materiality, and finitude, is the foundation of human nature.
+At the core of humanity lies intrinsic qualities that distinctly characterize fallen mankind.
+Human nature is defined not just by our corporeality, temporality, and spatial existence but marred by fallibility, as chronicled in scripture.
+In the Bible, humans consistently demonstrate a proclivity towards sin and unrighteousness, a testament to our fallen state (Rom 3:23, Ps 51:5, Eph 5:8).
+This innate disposition towards imperfection, highlighted by our unholiness, materiality, and finitude, is the foundation of fallen human nature.

 And lastly, God seems to consist of these intrinsic qualities:

-God’s Absolute Nature: God’s nature is a symphony of intrinsic qualities harmoniously intertwined, manifesting in absolute perfection.
-Each attribute – from His righteousness, holiness, omnipresence, omnipotence, omniscience to His immateriality, eternity, and omnipotence – doesn’t merely exist in isolation; they are seamlessly integrated to form the essence of who God is.
+God’s Absolute Nature: God’s nature is a symphony of intrinsic qualities intertwined, manifesting in absolute perfection.
+Each attribute doesn’t merely exist in isolation; they are seamlessly integrated to form the essence of who God is.
 The term “absolute” in this context signifies that God’s nature is pure, unmitigated, and supreme.
 It stands independently, setting the divine standard, and is unaffected by any external force or comparison.
 It means that God’s nature is self-existent, immutable, and without parallel.
 He embodies the pinnacle of perfection, setting the standard for all virtue, power, and knowledge.
-His nature, in its totality, is the bedrock of all existence and transcends our understanding, serving as the eternal benchmark for everything pure, powerful, and wise.

 Scripture consistently upholds and testifies to this unparalleled nature of God.
 When the Bible declares, “No one is good but God alone” (Mk 10:18), it is a testament to His perfect righteousness.
 Similarly, God’s eternal nature is affirmed in verses like, “I am the Alpha and the Omega” (Rev 22:13).
 His omnipresence is asserted with, “Where can I flee from your presence?”
 (Psalm 139:7), and His omniscience is echoed in, “For he knows the secrets of the heart” (Psalm 44:21).
 These are but a few of the myriad biblical passages that attest to the absolute nature of God.
 (Mk 10:18, Matt 5:48, Job 37:16, Rev 22:13, Isa 48:12, Exo 3:14, John 14:6, 1 Jn 4:8)